 Project Lemonade

-Children’s Peace Alliance Foundation collaborates directly with agencies and schools to implement an evidence-based prevention program specifically designed to help children cope with challenging family changes, based on over 25 years of research, and offering 4 distinct age-appropriate curricula.
+Children’s Peace Alliance Foundation collaborates directly with local agencies and schools to implement an evidence-based prevention program for children.
+Specifically, the children’s educational prevention program is designed to help children cope with challenging family changes, is based on over 25 years of research, and offers 4 distinct age-appropriate curricula.
 Further, the program provides children regular contact with peers with similar experiences.

 The curriculum for the Children of Divorce Intervention Program (CODIP), was developed at Children’s Institute by JoAnne Pedro-Carroll, Ph.D., Sara E. Sutton, Ph.D., Aaron E. Black, Ph.D., Linda Alpert-Gillis, Ph.D., and Sharon Sterling, Ph.D.